hakoerber/blog.haktec.de/content/blog/2018-07-01-rabbithole-proc-self-mountstats.md

 ---
 date: 2018-07-02
+summary: |
-excerpt: The rabbithole that is /proc/self/mountstats
+  The rabbithole that is /proc/self/mountstats Prometheus
 tags:
 - linux
 - kernel